Taking your pet abroad: Here is what you should know

 The mandatory aspects required to take your pet to most EU countries are simply to ensure that it has been microchipped, inoculated against rabies and possibly been given a ‘fit to fly’ guarantee by your vet.

-However, post-Brexit the procedure for taking a pet abroad to the EU may change as new terms are likely to be drawn out between EU and UK officials.
+However, post-Brexit procedures for taking a pet abroad to the EU has changed as new terms have been drawn out between EU and UK officials.
+Pet passports issued in the UK are now invalid and pets travelling from the UK to the EU will require the following:

 Moving pets to the USA and Canada